tianrui98/Portfolio-Optimizer/README.md

 The program performs a backtest for each of the ‘backtest_months’ previous months (by using the exact same portfolio optimization parameters).
-It returns the realized and expected portfolio stats and the quantities of shares that should be bought today for the given AUM.
+It returns the realized and expected portfolio stats and the quantities of shares that should be bought today for the given Asset Under Management(AUM).

 ### Project Structure:
 `optimize_portfolio.py`: